 All student visa holders are personally responsible for maintaining their visa status.
-Your signature on the I-20 form confims that you understand the regulations and will conform to them.
+Your signature on the I-20 form confirms that you understand the regulations and will conform to them.

-Page 2 of this forms details the regulations specific to your student visa.
+Page 3 of this form details the regulations specific to your student visa.
 It is extremely important that you keep copies of all visa-related documents and that you seek advice only from the NEC International Student Office or an immigration attorney.

 Do not rely on your friends for advice about your visa!
 Regulations can change from year to year, and what is legal for your friend may not be legal for you.

 In order to maintain your F-1 student status you must:

 - Maintain full-time enrollment at NEC (unless authorized to go part time)

 - Keep your I-20 current at all times (check expiration dates on all front and back pages of your I-20)

 - Keep your passport valid (check expiration date)